Money, Ego, and Relationships

-It is said that money is one of the number one challenges in relationships; however, it is not just the lack of money that causes problems.
-The pursuit of money and the use of money are also capable of challenging, if not destroying, our relationships.
+It’s said that money is one of the biggest challenges in relationships; however, it’s not just the lack of money that causes problems.
+The role of the ego in the handling of money is also capable of challenging, if not destroying, our relationships.

-As we put a firm step into the New Year, here are some reminders for maintaining healthy relationships with your loved ones, business associates, and with yourself.
-These golden rules can take you far further than simple riches can.
+Here are some reminders for maintaining healthy fiscal relationships with your loved ones, business associates, and with yourself.
+These golden rules can take you much farther than simple riches can.

 When someone gives you something, or some kindness, always find ways to return that kindness.
 Return on investment doesn't have to always be money.
-It can be respect, time, communication, and assistance.
+It can be respect, time, communication, or assistance.
 If someone cooks for you, offer to clean for them.
-If someone loans you their car, fill it with gas, wash it, communicate and show gratitude and respect.
-If someone tithes their time, knowledge or money to you, or gives you a place to stay, go overboard in trying to return the investment.
-A little effort, gratitude, respect, responsibility and communication go a long way.
+If someone loans you their car, fill it with gas, wash it, and communicate gratitude and respect.
+If someone tithes their time, knowledge, or money to you or gives you a place to stay, go overboard in trying to return the investment.
+A little effort, gratitude, respect, responsibility, and communication go a long way.

 Spiritual ego is the worst and most dangerous kind.
-Spiritual ego fools you into thinking you are better than others.
-Spiritual ego is what causes wars, holocausts, and prejudice and destroys relationships.
+Spiritual ego fools you into thinking you’re better than others.
+Spiritual ego on a large scale is what causes wars and holocausts, and on a smaller scale encourages prejudice and destroys relationships.
 It helps to remember that Spirit can hide in unique and clever costumes and those you judge may well have the most to teach you.

-When someone talks about the virtues of Jesus or Buddha, they push others away.
-When they behave with the virtues of Jesus or Buddha they draw people in.
-Similarly, when someone talks ABOUT the importance of making money, being in integrity and having clear communication they may intrigue others with these principles.
-But when someone demonstrates the value of an agreement, the ability to handle money responsibly and respectfully, and shows respect in their communication, they do far more to spread the message than talk ever will.
+When someone talks about the virtues of Jesus or Buddha, they may push others away.
+However, when they behave with the virtues of Jesus or Buddha they draw people in.
+Similarly, when someone talks about the importance of money, behaving with integrity and having clear communication, they may intrigue others with these principles.
+But when someone actually demonstrates the value of a financial agreement, the ability to handle money, and shows respect in their communication, they do far more to spread the message than talk ever will.
 Talking without the walking only creates distrust and disbelief.

-Money is worthless if you haven't treated others with respect, gratitude and kindness.
-You may hit the target of being a millionaire, but you will miss the bull's eye of being in integrity, having self-mastery, being happy and being a good human being.
+Money is worthless if you haven't treated others with respect, gratitude, and kindness.
+You may hit the target of being a millionaire, but you will miss the bull's-eye of integrity, self-mastery, happiness, and being a good human being.
 “Being good,” speaks far louder than “looking good.”
 Always leave others feeling better from your presence than feeling worse.

-May 2015 be rich with gratitude, kindness, respect, friendship, humility, health, mindfulness and love.
-Do that, and the money will follow.
-Maybe, the money won’t even so necessary.
+Seek gratitude, kindness, respect, friendship, humility, health, mindfulness, and love.
+The money will follow.
+Maybe, the money won’t even be so necessary.